| Life at WSU | Residence Life | ResLife FAQs

 An accused student receives written notification of charges and the date, time, and location of the judicial hearing.
 Students must attend the hearing on the date stated in the letter.
 If they do not attend, the hearing is held without them.

 A judicial hearing is a meeting with a university official or officials where the accused student may discuss his/her interpretation of the events.
 The university official or officials and the student will attempt to establish an agreement regarding the incident.

-For more information regarding the judicial process, please visit the Student Conduct page and refer to the Student Code of Conduct.
+For more information regarding the judicial process, visit Office of Community Standards and refer to the Student Code of Conduct.

 Noise can quickly become a problem in the residence halls

 because many people live and study together in a relatively small space.
 Quiet

 Hours have been established to ensure that students can sleep and study during

 Quiet Hours are 9 p.m. to 8 a. m.
 Sunday through

 Thursday, and 12 midnight to 8 a.m. on Fridays and Saturdays.
 During

 final exam periods, Quiet Hours are in effect 24 hours each day.Please also be aware that courtesy hours are also in effect